SAAndrevv/DocParser/README.md

 # DocParser
-Works only with long stripes to the power of two and with even tables
+Works only with stripe lengths up to the power of two and even tables

 ***
 Example: